 Today, we’ll focus on the comparison of Krock and Ftrack, and how they make workflows more efficient but in varying ways.
 Let’s see what functions differ, which compare, and what software is right for you.

 Ftrack specializes in creative video review.
-If you’re making a film or animation, it can help you greatly.
+If you’re making a film or animation, it’s a good video approval software that can help you greatly.
 Teams can sync videos up with Ftrack to watch the creation at the same time.
 This way, the team can pause at the same time when someone has a note, just like the office was in person.

 You can also draw visual cues: arrows and lines on the video shot to make your note clear.
 Or hop on a video to chat with a client or an employee at any time to gain further clarity.
 Each note will show up on the exact frame of the film that you are referencing.
 With these tools, there’s no doubt that your suggestions will be communicated loud and clear.